 - Procedure Recovery Location

-Scarring is an inevitable part of any medical procedure that requires an incision.
+Scarring is a part of any medical procedure that requires an incision.
 Over time, scars will fade from red to pink to white, and their appearance can be further reduced by closely following the post-operative instructions given by Dr. Sorokin.
 Topical ointments and herbal supplements, such as Arnica Montana, can also lessen the appearance of scars, but patients should talk to Dr. Sorokin before using anything.
-Patients who are still bothered by scars after they've completely healed should consider laser skin resurfacing can help to permanently fade the scars.
+Patients who are still bothered by scars after they've healed may consider laser skin resurfacing, which can help further fade the scars.

 Altered sensations of the breast skin and nipple are common temporary symptoms following breast reduction surgery.
 Some women may experience numbness, while others may experience hypersensitivity.
-In some cases, these altered sensations may be permanent.
+In some cases, normal sensation may not return.